jckantor/nbpages/README.md

 ## Setup

 The `nbpages` package assumes you have created a public github repository containing one or more Jupyter notebooks in a subdirectory named `notebooks`.
 The notebooks must be committed to a github repository before proceeding.
+Setup up a github pages using the repository settings menu.

 `nbpages` orders notebooks into a chapter/section heirarchy using a filename prefix.
 Included filenames must have an `nn.mm-` prefix where`nn` refers to the chapter number or, if a letter, to an Appendix.